sxyazi/go-collection/README.md

   </details>

-- Splice: Removes a segment from the slice
+- `Splice` removes a segment from the slice

   <details>
   <summary>Examples</summary>